 Making digital technology work for your retail brand—it’s all a matter of scale.

 Are you thinking of launching your own digital couponing or mobile wallet program?
 Remember: You don’t need to be a mega-billion-dollar company like Starbucks to leverage digital couponing in your retail business.
 More retailers of all shapes and sizes are integrating mobile offers into their current business models.
 But to optimize results, it’s important to work with the right technology partner to ensure that your customers have seamless access to the best discounts, however, and whenever they want and need them.

 If you’re in the process of developing your own rewards program, keep these high-level considerations in mind:

-KISS (Keep It Simple, Stupid): Make the program as easy as possible for consumers to buy-in.
-This is especially important in the early days, when you’ll be looking to build momentum and gain a flood of new members, which can then be used as additional incentive to get more retail brands on-board.
+- KISS (Keep It Simple, Stupid): Make the program as easy as possible for consumers to buy in.
+This is especially important in the early days when you’ll be looking to build momentum and gain a flood of new members, which can then be used as an additional incentive to get more retail brands on board.

-Omnichannel or bust: Take advantage of your customers’ propensity to shop bricks-to-clicks and back again, combining print and digital couponing for best results.
+- Omnichannel or bust: Take advantage of your customers’ propensity to shop bricks-to-clicks and back again, combining print and digital couponing for the best results.
 Some ideas:

-Offer print coupons at the checkout to promote return visits or in direct mail drops in neighbourhoods where your stores are situated.
+- Offer print coupons at the checkout to promote return visits or direct mail drops in neighborhoods where your stores are situated.

-Feature downloadable coupons on your homepage and unique offer codes on your social media channels, encouraging followers to share the codes, to spread the word and brag about the added value they received from shopping your stores.
+- Feature downloadable coupons on your homepage and unique offer codes on your social media channels, encouraging followers to share the codes, spread the word, and brag about the added value they received from shopping in your stores.